jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

     from Eclipse, but this should work anyway.)
 10. pydevd_demo.py will appear under a item called "MainThread."
 Note the value for "i" that appears in the Variables tab.
-Step through the program using the debugger; i will be decremented as the loop runs.
+Step through the program using the debugger; "i" will be decremented as the loop runs.
    Output from the program will appear in the Console tab.
 11. Leave Eclipse open in the Debug perspective.
 Open a Command Prompt or Terminal, and SSH into your Vagrant virtual machine.